dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### Creating Wireframes

 With the user flow completed, I began to create wireframes of the mobile interface.
-I focused on developing wireframes of pages that were critical to the task of searching for a item in the library catalog.
+I focused on developing wireframes of the pages that were critical to the task of searching for a item in the library catalog.
 These were the search page, the search results page, and the item page.
 I sketched these out via pen and paper.

 <img src="/images/WorldCatWireframe.jpeg" alt="WorldCatWireframe"  width="50%" height="50%" />

 #### Prototyping a Mockup

-A more developed mockup was created to showcase an example of a visual style guide that could be used and bring the ideas of in my low-fidelity wireframes to life.
-Visual design was created with Gestalt psychology principles in mind since there was minimal research conducted to evaluate the wireframes I created.
+A more developed mockup was created to showcase an example of a visual style guide that could be used and bring the ideas of my low-fidelity wireframes to life.

 <img src="/images/WorldCat3.jpg">
 <br>